TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 Trees are a fundamental way to understand expressions and how haskell deals with them.

-*In fact,any object in Haskell is internally modelled as a tree-like structure.*
+*In fact, any object in Haskell is internally modelled as a tree-like structure.*

 == Examples of Trees